Amali-Tech/strategIQ-ai/documentation/bedrock-agent-instrcution.md

    - data-enrichment fails?
 Generate content ideas based on product category and audience interests
    - cultural-intelligence fails?
 Use your knowledge of target markets and best practices
 4. **ALWAYS INFER** - Use input data (product info, target_markets, budget, timeline, interests, etc.) to fill gaps
-5. **VALID OUTPUT REQUIRED** - Return complete, well-formed JSON matching the campaign schema below
+5. **VALID OUTPUT REQUIRED** - Return complete, well-formed JSON matching the campaign schema EXACTLY
 6. **NO EXPLANATIONS** - Return ONLY the JSON response, no markdown or text explanation
+7. **EXACT SCHEMA CONFORMANCE** - Your JSON must match the schema exactly with all required fields and proper nesting